docker/build-push-action/README.md

         run: echo ${{ steps.docker_build.outputs.digest }}
 ```

-If you use this action in a private repository, you have to pass the `GIT_AUTH_TOKEN` to be able to authenticate
+If you use this action in a private repository, you have to pass the [GitHub Token](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token)
-against it with buildx:
+as a secret named `GIT_AUTH_TOKEN` to be able to authenticate against it with buildx:

 ```yaml
       -